RSkala/KenoGame_OG/README.md

 <img src="./Screenshots/keno-game-screenshot-01.png" width=250/>

+This is a VERY early prototype and proof of concept, but you can play it [here](https://rskala.itch.io/keno?secret=QaCAi6HpFPCFKl7rWrEj2NSc)!

 #

 This was an experimental project I toyed around with in order to practice using Unity's UI system (pre-UI Toolkit).
 I went to Vegas around that time and saw a lot of people playing Keno video poker, and I thought that would be a great game to easily implement in Unity's UI system.
 There's a bit of placeholder things (such as the "banner ad" at the top), and of course it's exclusively programmer art, but the game itself is functional!